 Statistics show that almost 60% of global web traffic is generated from mobile devices.
 So, you know the importance of mobile users.
-If you want to be benefited with the Mobile users, your images and websites should be user friendly for them.
+If you want to be benefited from Mobile users, your images and websites should be user-friendly for them.

 Faster Load Time

 The lesser data you use from your server, the faster your website will be.
 It is very as many users don’t want to waste their time loading your website.